In 1989, Judith Rankin and Leslie Gensburg founded the Northeast Kingdom Classical Series when

 Classical Series became an independent nonprofit in 2000.
 It continues to be an all-volunteer-run

 organization.
-Leslie and Judy continue to be very active volunteers, along with committee members
+Leslie continues to be a very active volunteer, along with committee members

-David Askren, Linda Bishop and Amy Wheeler.
-Until her retirement, Lucy Haworth was an invaluable
+David Askren, Linda Bishop, Leslie Fredette and Amy Wheeler.
+Until her retirement, Lucy Haworth

-part of the organization.
-Others who have served are Jenny Green, Carew Magnus, Kaija Percy, and
+was an invaluable part of the organization.
+Others who have served are Jenny Green, Carew Magnus,

 At first, the concerts were held in various venues, but the South Congregational Church in St.